Alignak-monitoring/alignak-doc/source/20_annexes/external_commands_list.rst

         If the "persistent" option is set to one (1), the comment associated with the acknowledgement will remain even after the host recovers.

-**Note** contrary to the legacy Nagios behavior, Alignak will automatically set an acknowledge.on all the host services that are currently problems when an host problem is acknowledged.
+**Note** contrary to the legacy Nagios behavior, Alignak will automatically set an acknowledge on all the host services that are currently problems when an host problem is acknowledged.

 **Note** that Alignak will always consider an acknowledge as persistent.
 Thus it will ignore the "persistent" information value.